ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

-status - “Ready”, “Busy”, “Not Ready” deviceInfo.firmware - Exact version of the firmware deviceInfo.deviceProviderName - Device provider name deviceInfo.deviceProviderId - ID provided after the registration of the device provider. deviceInfo.deviceModel - model of the biometric device, deviceInfo.deviceMake - make of the device, deviceInfo.deviceExpiry - A date after which the device is considered as too old to use.
+status - “Ready”, “Busy”, “Not Ready” deviceInfo.firmware - Exact version of the firmware deviceInfo.deviceProviderName - Device provider name deviceInfo.deviceProviderId - Id provided after the registration of the device provider. deviceInfo.deviceModel - model of the biometric device, deviceInfo.deviceMake - make of the device, deviceInfo.deviceExpiry - A date after which the device is considered as too old to use.
 Both from the usability aspect as well as security, as technology evolves what we consider secure today could potentially become insecure.